555 California Street: In popular culture

-In 1971, 555 California Street appeared at the beginning of the film Dirty Harry, where it is the roof from which Scorpio snipes a woman in the now-closed pool atop what is now the Hilton Financial District hotel on Kearny Street.
-The film shows panoramic views of San Francisco from the roof of the building.
-In 1974, 555 California Street was again used for a box-office hit, this time in Irwin Allen's blockbuster The Towering Inferno, in which the outside plaza substituted for that of the film's fictional skyscraper, the infamous Glass Tower which on the night of its dedication catches fire.
+In 1971, the building appeared at the beginning of the film Dirty Harry, where it is the roof from which Scorpio snipes a woman in the now-closed swimming pool atop the Holiday Inn Chinatown (now Hilton Financial District hotel) on Kearny Street.
+The film shows panoramic views of the city from the roof; the building can be seen under construction in the 1968 film Bullitt.

+In 1974, it was again used for a box-office hit, this time in Irwin Allen's blockbuster The Towering Inferno, in which the outside plaza substituted for that of the film's fictional skyscraper, the infamous Glass Tower which on the night of its dedication catches fire.
 Many scenes were also filmed in the interior ground-floor lobby.
 The granite stairs coming up from California Street to the A.P.
-Giannini plaza were used for several key specific scenes including the opening dedication ceremony, the arrival of fire trucks and the final scene on the steps with the characters played by Paul Newman, Steve McQueen and Faye Dunaway.
-The rooftop setting of the building used in Dirty Harry was also used a decade later in the Chuck Norris film An Eye for an Eye (1981).
-The building can also be seen under construction in the 1968 film Bullitt.
+Giannini plaza were used for several key specific scenes: the opening dedication ceremony, the arrival of fire trucks, and the final scene on the steps with Paul Newman, Steve McQueen, and Faye Dunaway.

+The rooftop setting used in Dirty Harry was also used a decade later in the Chuck Norris film An Eye for an Eye (1981).
 The building is featured as a landmark in the 2003 video game SimCity 4, under its previous name.
+In Godzilla (2014 film), 555 California Street can be seen during the climactic battle between Godzilla and the MUTOs, with the skyscraper taking damage when the female MUTO is pushed into it by Godzilla's atomic breath.
+It also appears in the 2015 film San Andreas as the 'RIDDICK' skyscraper.